Skip to Content

 Hearing loss can impact worklife

-Sometimes considered an ‘invisible disability’, hearing loss can have significant implications and cause unforeseen problems for those affected by the condition, especially in the workplace.
+Sometimes considered an ‘invisible disability’, hearing loss can have great implications and cause unforeseen problems for those affected by the condition, especially in the workplace.
 Due to the nature of hearing loss and being considered an ‘invisible’ impairment, it can be overlooked by both colleagues and those in management.

 This oversight can lead to feelings of anxiety, loss of confidence and in some cases discrimination in the workplace.